underscoreio/essential-slick/src/pages/5-data_modelling.md

 The most important points are:

-- We can separate the specific profile for our database (H2, Postgres, etc).
+- We can separate the specific profile for our database (H2, Postgres, etc) from our tables.
   We assemble a database layer from a number of traits, leaving the profile as an abstract field that can be implemented at runtime.

-- We can represent rows in a variety of ways: tuples, `HList`s, and arbitrary classes and case classes via the `<>` method.
+- We can represent rows in a variety of ways: tuples, `HList`s, and arbitrary classes and case classes via the `mapTo` macro.

+- If we need more control over a mapping from columns to other data structures, the `<>` method is avaiilable.

 - We can represent individual values in columns using arbitrary Scala data types